mockoon/mockoon.com/content/docs/v4.0.0/gui-cheat-sheet.md

 Are you discovering Mockoon's GUI or forgot what this button is used for?
 These cheat sheets are for you!

-> The GUI cheat sheet is also available in PDF version <a href="/images/docs/shared/cheat-sheet/mockoon-cheat-sheet.pdf" className="btn btn-primary-desat-soft btn-xs"><i className='icon-download'></i>&nbsp;Download</a>
+> The GUI cheat sheet is also available in PDF version <a href="/images/docs/shared/cheat-sheet/mockoon-cheat-sheet.pdf" className="btn btn-primary-desat-subtle btn-xs"><i className='icon-download'></i>&nbsp;Download</a>

 ## Main endpoints view